 The anonymous group in a post says, Their Application design is very poor and their development server is weakly configured.
 The hack was a little tricky and involved many steps to get to the database.
 Once we got to the database it was like winning a lottery.
 It had all the user details along with credit card transaction history and unused vouchers.
 The voucher codes are not even out yet.

 It's obvious that we won't be using credit card details and voucher codes.
 We dropped them a mail but no response from their side as of now.
 You can see the snapshots in the links given below.
 I am sure OLA might be having a security team of their own.
 Not that good it seems ;).”

-As a proof TeamUnknown shared screenshot of the acquired database.
+As a proof, TeamUnknown shared a screenshot of the acquired database.
 The group also claimed they have contacted Ola but have not received any response from the company.
-In a Twitter post Ola has denied any kind of security breach of its server and assures user data is safe and secure.
+In a Twitter post, Ola has denied any kind of security breach of its server and assures user data is safe and secure.

-Though the group to claimed user data, new promotional codes claims that they don’t have any intention of misusing the credit card numbers or voucher codes.
+Though the group claimed user data, new promotional codes claim that they don’t have any intention of misusing the credit card numbers or voucher codes.